jloveric/high-order-layers/README.md

 ## Idea

 The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
 The n-weights describe a piecewise polynomial and each of the n-weights can be updated independently.
 A Lagrange polynomial and Gauss Lobatto points are used to minimize oscillations of the polynomial.
 The same approach can be applied to any "functional" synapse, and I also have Fourier series synapses in this repo as well.
+This can be implemented as construction of a polynomial or Fourier kernel followed by a standard tensorflow layer where a linear activation is used.

 ## Why